 2. Staff your booth with the right people

 Carefully consider whom you staff your booth with.
 The people working the booth are critical to its success.
-You need outgoing sales representatives knowledgeable about your product or service and who can engage with potential customers.
+You need outgoing sales representatives who are knowledgeable about your product or service and who can engage with potential customers.
 They should be friendly and approachable but also be able to answer tough questions.

 You’ll also want to make sure that your staff is well-trained on your company’s unique selling points and can effectively communicate them to prospects.
 With the right team in place, you can create a positive experience for everyone involved and maximize your chances of success at the trade show.
 (Remember, they’re representing your company!)